ssbsukirat/medicine/Renal/TubuloInterstitial Diseases.md

 - if esrd - bilateral nephroureterectomy
 ## Karyomegalic
 - slowly progressive CKS
-- mild proteinuria , interstitial fibrosis
+- mild proteinuria , interstitial fibrosis , tubular atrophy
+- oddly enlarged nuclei of proximal tubular epithelial cells
+- FAN1 mutation
+## Lithium
+- most common of which is nephrogenic diabetes insipidus manifesting as polyuria and polydipsia
+- accumulation in principal cells of CD by entering via ENaC channel
+- chronic TIN develops after prolonged (>10–20 years) lithium use
+- more in patients who have experienced repeated episodes of toxic lithium levels